 Sites hosted with us aren’t subject to website “cross-contamination”

-One of our customers asked if multiple domain names hosted with us are vulnerable to “website cross-contamination”, a nasty security problem that can happen when two different sites share the same “account” on many hosting companies.
+One of our customers asked if multiple domain names hosted with us are vulnerable to “website cross-contamination”, a nasty security problem that can happen at many hosting companies when two different sites share the same “account”.

 The answer is no. We intentionally handle multiple hosted domain names differently from the way most hosting companies handle extra hosted domain names, avoiding the problem.